 The University of Arizona in Tucson would like to introduce you to our Classics M.A. program, which should be of interest to both Classics majors and Humanities-oriented undergraduate students.
 Our graduate program has enjoyed remarkable growth since its inception in 1985 and, along with our undergraduate program, continues to expand.
 It is now one of the premier M.A. programs in the United States and attracts qualified students from all regions of this country and from abroad.
-In the last ten years, for example, graduates have been accepted at, and received fellowship packages from many prestigious doctoral programs, such as Berkeley, Brown, Cornell, Duke, Harvard, Penn, Princeton, Stanford, U. of Chicago, U. of Michigan, U. of North Carolina at Chapel Hill, U. of Cincinnati, UCLA, U. of Toronto, U. of Virginia, and Yale, in the fields of Classics, Comparative Literature, History, and Philosophy.
+In the last ten years, for example, graduates have been accepted at, and received fellowship packages from many prestigious doctoral programs, such as Berkeley, Brown, Columbia, Cornell, Duke, Harvard, Penn, Princeton, Stanford, U. of British Columbia, U. of Chicago, U. of Michigan, U. of North Carolina at Chapel Hill, U. of Cincinnati, UCLA, U. of Toronto, U. of Virginia, and Yale, in the fields of Classics, Comparative Literature, History, and Philosophy.

 Students in our M.A. program emphasize Classical Philology, Classical Archaeology, Ancient History, Latin Pedagogy, or Latin Philology.
 A number of Graduate Fellowships, Teaching and Research Assistantships, as well as waivers of tuition and fees, are available.
 Graduate students take courses and seminars, teach under supervision, and write their theses under the directorship of the departmental faculty.